 Although Pacific rats cannot speak, their DNA tells many stories.
 In the 1990s scientists began to take a closer look at mitochondrial DNA, which is maternally inherited.
 Variations in DNA from different populations reveal how they are linked, and how long they have been separated.
 While the DNA of the Pacific rat (kiore) in New Zealand links mainly to rats from the acknowledged Māori homeland of East Polynesia, some DNA shows links to Norfolk Island.
 New Caledonia is the closest large tropical island to New Zealand.
 Voyaging canoes might have used Norfolk Island as a stepping stone in a voyage from New Caledonia to New Zealand, or even on a return voyage.

-In the period 50–150 AD there were people, and Pacific rats, living in New Caledonia, Fiji, and West Polynesia.
+In the period 50–150 CE there were people, and Pacific rats, living in New Caledonia, Fiji, and West Polynesia.
 But there are no radiocarbon dates showing settlement this early in East Polynesia.
 So if rats did arrive in New Zealand around 50–150, then in all probability, the people who brought them did not come from East Polynesia but rather from western island groups.

 Computer simulations show that it was just as easy for voyaging canoes to sail to New Zealand from New Caledonia, Fiji, or West Polynesia, as it was from East Polynesia.
-An early canoe landing in New Zealand from this region remains a possibility.
+An early canoe landing in New Zealand from this region is a possibility.
 In such a scenario the crew either left, died, or were all male (and therefore died out) – but the rat survived.
-Future analysis of DNA from rat bones dated at 50–150 AD from these western island groups may prove revealing.
+Future analysis of DNA from rat bones dated at 50–150 CE from these western island groups may prove revealing.

 Gnawed seeds and snails